merrcury/100-Days-Of-Code/docs/README.md

 ## Day 75 : March 21, 2020
 **Today's Progress**:
-+ Completed Implementation of SUMO Intersection Integration in Python for Microsoft OpenSource Hackathon.
++ Started Implementation of SUMO Intersection Integration in Python for Microsoft OpenSource Hackathon.
++ Completed Implementation of Deep Reinforcement Learning Agent.
 + Created an Issue in ReviewNB.

+## Day 76 : March 22, 2020
+**Today's Progress**:
++ Started Implementation of SUMO Intersection Integration in Python for Microsoft OpenSource Hackathon.
++ Working on GSoC Proposal.